prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 2.x Sender MAY support 1.x Receiver by allowing users to configure what content type Sender should use.
 2.x Sender also MAY automatically fall back to different content types, if the Receiver returns 415 HTTP status code.

+## Proto Message

-#### `io.prometheus.write.v2.Request` Proto Schema
+### `io.prometheus.write.v2.Request`

+The `io.prometheus.write.v2.Request` references the new Proto Message that's meant to replace and deprecate the Remote-Write 1.0's `prometheus.WriteRequest` message.

 <!---
 TODO(bwplotka): Move link to the one on Prometheus main or even buf.
 -->
-The source of truth is [here](https://github.com/prometheus/prometheus/blob/remote-write-2.0/prompb/io/prometheus/write/v2/types.proto#L32).
+The full schema and source of the truth is in Prometheus repository in [`prompb/io/prometheus/write/v2/types.proto`](https://github.com/prometheus/prometheus/blob/remote-write-2.0/prompb/io/prometheus/write/v2/types.proto#L32).
 The `gogo` dependency and options CAN be ignored ([will be removed eventually](https://github.com/prometheus/prometheus/issues/11908)).
 They are not part of the specification as they don't impact the serialized format.

 The simplified version of the new `io.prometheus.write.v2.Request` is presented below.